So you think you can become a vegan.

 Not all vegans are on a whole-food diet.
 Even if you do want to move towards that, you can make the transition slowly.

-Regardless, vegans still have their junk food options.
-There are vegan products for chocolate, ice cream, and pizza.
+Regardless, vegans still have their vegan junk food options.
+There are products like vegan chocolate, ice cream, and pizza.

 You may even be happy to learn that potato chips and Oreo cookies are considered vegan.